DataDog/integrations-extras/docontrol/README.md

 ## Overview

-This integration allows [DoControl](https://www.docontrol.io/) customers to forward their DoControl related logs and events to Datadog through automated security Workflows.
+This integration allows [DoControl](https://www.docontrol.io/) customers to forward their DoControl related logs and events to Datadog through automated security workflows.

 ## Setup